Health is on everyone’s mind during COVID-19.

 Are you thinking about traveling, but not quite sure how to do it safely?
 Me too.
 I’m usually full of first-hand experiences to inform me on what’s happening in the travel world.
 However, I haven’t set foot in a hotel for months.

 I reached out to Marriott to share the precautions they’re taking to ensure guest safety to inform this post.
 This is in no way an ad for Marriott Hotels.
 However, with their collection of properties that run that gamut from economical to luxurious, they serve as a gold standard for hospitality at all price points.

 Before You Go

-One big advantage I currently see with booking direct—either online or over the phone– is that you can get a better sense of how the hotel is taking precautions during COVID-19.
+If you’re worried about protocols at your hotel, call them directly to get a better sense of how the hotel is taking precautions during COVID-19.
 Don’t call the 1-800 number, call the actual hotel you’ll be staying with directly and ask how they are taking precautions to help stop the spread of COVID-19.

 It’s also worth noting that most hotels will tell you exactly what they’re doing to help combat the spread of COVID-19 right on their website.
 If you don’t see that front and center, proceed with caution.